 - 2008: Graduate of Excellence of the IDF Military Boarding School, for outstanding leadership in the IDF and social activities in Israel.

 - 2007: “Man of the Year” in social areas, chosen by Israel Channel 2 TV.

 - 2007: Quality Government Knight Award for his activity and contribution to the security of Israel.

 - 2006: the lighting of a torch on Mt.
 Herzl at the Independence Day Ceremony, for his activities on behalf of the severely disabled adult population in Israel.

 - 2003: Management Award from the Israel Organization for Quality Management.

 Doron Almog fulfilled most of his army service in active duty, both as a soldier and in leadership capacities in elite IDF units, despite being the son of a bereaved family.
 His brother, Lieutenant Eran Avrutsky, was killed during the Yom Kippur War while defending the Golan Heights as a tank commander.
 The Aleh Negev village established by Doron is named after his son Eran, who was one of its first residents.
-Despite the bereavement and losses within his family, Doron Almog stands out for his leadership capabilities and outstanding personal example, and for creating a future of hope for thousands of people in Israel, including the population of children with disabilities.
+Despite the bereavement and losses within his family, Doron Almog stands out for his leadership capabilities and outstanding personal example, and for creating a future of hope for thousands of people in Israel, including the special needs population.